2023-2024 Legislation

 AB 662 Communications Broadband: The bill would require the CPUC to use processes and procedures adopted by the National Telecommunications and information administration when administering federal Broadband Equity Access, and Deployment Program Funds.
 Tap or click here to see the bill’s status.

-AB 716 No Surprise Billing for Emergency Ground Ambulance Transportation: The bill would prohibit surprise billing for emergency ground ambulance transports and require that the plans and insurers pay the local emergency medical services agencies (LEMSA's) rate that is set locally, if the ambulance provider is out of network.
+AB 716 No Surprise Billing for Ground Ambulance Transportation: The bill would prohibit surprise billing for ground ambulance transports and require that the plans and insurers pay the local emergency medical services agencies (LEMSA's) rate that is set locally, if the ambulance provider is out of network.
 Tap or click here to see the bill’s status.

 AB 768 Office of Broadband and Digital Equity: The bill would establish the Office of Broadband and Digital Equity within the Public Utilities Commission to centralize all broadband and digital equity related activities within state government.
 Tap or click here to see the bill’s status.